Prosumma/CoreDataQueryInterface/README.md

 }
 ```

+##### Debugging

+Analogous to Core Data's `-com.apple.CoreData.SQLDebug` flag is CDQI's `-com.prosumma.CoreDataQueryInterface.Debug` flag.
+The only difference is that the latter takes no arguments.
+Its presence will cause CDQI to `NSLog` every generated `NSFetchRequest` in an easy-to-read format.

 ### Integration

 CDQI works its magic by creating proxy objects for each entity in your model, and then associating them with the corresponding entity via a `typealias`.
 A tool in the `bin` folder of the project called `cdqi` will create the proxies and associate them for you.